 Breastfeeding — when Gaia was five months old, I was away for nine days, which meant 63 bottles, and I only had a manual pump.
 Then I got a mechanical pump; it changed my life!
 I breastfed Gaia until she was 14 months old.

+What was your biggest challenge when you returned to training?
 Balance and form.
 My pelvic region was so stretched, and it took a long time to get really strong again.
 Mentally, at first it was hard to feel super-competitive again, but then I got too competitive, and occasionally lost my temper at the gym.

+What has been your favourite stage with Gaia?
 I’ve been happily surprised.
 It just keeps getting better.